jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

 ## Part 5 — Appeals

 ### 106 Rights of appeal
-(1) A person may appeal to a District Court against any decision or direction of an authority to— (a) decline to register the person as a health practitioner with the authority; or (b) decline to authorise a change to the existing scope of practice of the person; or (c) decline to issue a practising certificate to the person; or
+(1) A person may appeal to the District Court against any decision or direction of an authority to— (a) decline to register the person as a health practitioner with the authority; or (b) decline to authorise a change to the existing scope of practice of the person; or (c) decline to issue a practising certificate to the person; or